21bshwjt/pki-polaris/README.md

 ## Enable SSL
 - Enable the SSL once API is running fine.
 Replace the mainpol.ps1 from **enable_ssl** folder. **Server IP** & **Certificate thumbprint** are need to change from that code.
 - Read the comments section carefully.

+## HTML
+- Bootstrap templates have been used for static HTML pages.
+[Documentation](https://getbootstrap.com/docs/5.1/getting-started/introduction/).

 ___________________________________________________________________________________________________________________